 Medication-Assisted Treatment (MAT) is an evidence-based substance abuse treatment protocol, and the VTC supports the availability for individuals to have access to appropriate MAT under the care and prescription of a physician.
 The VTC recognizes that not all participants may have access to MAT due to a lack of physicians who are able to prescribe and oversee patients using anti-alcohol and anti-opioid medications.
 This alone will not preclude individuals from applying to VTC and where and when available VTC supports the participants right to access MAT.
-This right extends to participation in VTC and VTC encourages the involvement in MAT-related treatment by any participant with an opioid addiction to the extent MAT is clinically indicated.
+This right extends to participant with an opioid addiction to the extent MAT is clinically indicated.